Debbiedoos

 This sign took me a few days to finish.
 I am usually an immediate gratification kind of gal.
 I am learning patience though, and actually enjoying the process without rushing it.

 After all what true artist can finish a masterpiece in 5 minutes?
 Well, if all they had was stencil they could.
 This technique requires a little more patience and skill.
 I had no skill going into this.
 So it doesn’t require much.
 Don’t be intimidated.
 Get yourself a few boards at Lowe’s and use one for practice first.
-They are so cheap it’s ok to waste one, and it won’t really be a waste because you master it the first time and even if you don’t that’s ok.
+They are so cheap it’s ok to waste one, and it won’t really be a waste because you master it the first time, and even if you don’t that’s ok.
 Keep going and don’t give up.
 You can do it!

 Before I share the video down below let me explain the rest of the process I did.

-After the board dried overnight I lightly dry brushed some craft paint over the plaster of paris.
-Then I painted it with black gel stain.
+After the board dried overnight I lightly dry brushed some craft paint over the plaster of Paris.
+Then I painted it with a black gel stain.
 Let that dry overnight and the next day I my Home is where our story begins stencil.
 Don’t fuss about the lines not being clean on this project.
 Obviously, they won’t be, you are stenciling on top of a textured surface.
-After the stenciled dried I used a wax to finish it and after that dried I used a low grit sanding block to get the weathered older distressed look.
+After the stenciled dried I used wax to finish it and after that dried, I used a low grit sanding block to get the weathered older distressed look.
 Get creative and do it to your own liking to compliment your decor.
 The possibilities are endless I truly do believe.
 Let me just say this.
 I HAD A BALL doing this project.

 Plaster of Paris diy sign